Pro Bono Practice Program

 Type of legal services typically provided by pro bono attorneys

-Volunteer opportunities may vary depending on the need of the client community.
+Volunteer opportunities may vary depending on the needs of the client community.
 Pro bono opportunities may include:

 For attorneys